swiftlang/swift/docs/CppInteroperability/ForwardVision.md

 It goes without saying (yet will be said anyway) that as a supported language feature, C++ and Swift interoperability must work well on every platform supported by Swift.
 In a similar vein, tools in the Swift ecosystem should be updated to support interoperability features.
 For example, SourceKit should provide autocompletion, jump-to-definition, etc. for C++ functions, methods, and types and lldb should be able to print C++ types (even in Swift frames).
 Finally, the Swift package manager should be updated with the necessary features to support building C++ dependencies.

-This roadmap outlines a strategy for importing APIs that relies on semantic information from the user.
+This document outlines a strategy for importing APIs that relies on semantic information from the user.
 In order to make this painless for users across a variety of projects, Swift will need to provide both inline annotation support for C++ APIs and side-file support for APIs that cannot be updated.
 For Objective-C, this side-file is an APINotes file.
 As part of Swift and C++ interoperability, APINotes will either need to be updated to support C++ APIs, or another kind side-file will need to be created.

 ### The standard library